Jack Kent Cooke Foundation: Cooke Prize

-The Cooke Prize for Equity in Educational Excellence is a $1 million award – the largest of its kind in the nation – given to an elite college or university with an excellent record of admitting, supporting and graduating outstanding low-income students.
+The Cooke Prize for Equity in Educational Excellence is a $1 million award given to an elite college or university with a record of admitting, supporting, and graduating outstanding low-income students.

 The Cooke Prize was first awarded in 2015, going to Vassar College in New York.
-In 2016 the prize was awarded to Amherst College in Massachusetts.
+In 2016, the prize was awarded to Amherst College in Massachusetts.

 In the 2015–16 academic year 23 percent of Vassar's freshmen were low-income students (those receiving federal Pell Grants).
 Nearly 25 percent of Amherst students were receiving Pell Grants.

 Grants

-The Cooke Foundation awards grants to support strategic initiatives to expand educational opportunities for outstanding low-income students.
-It has awarded over $90 million in grants to organizations that serve such students.
+The Cooke Foundation awards grants to support strategic initiatives to expand educational opportunities for gifted, low-income students.

-Cooke Foundation grants support learning programs.

-Grants to organizations working with such students in grades K-12 support programs that provide advanced learning opportunities outside the classroom for the brightest low-income students.
-The support is intended to help such students do well in school and lead to their increased enrolment in enriched coursework, including Advanced Placement courses and International Baccalaureate programs, to prepare them to handle college-level work and improve their chances of getting into a top college.
+Grants to organizations working with such students in grades K-12 support programs that allow students to take extracurricular enrichment courses and thus prepare them for higher education.

 Grants to colleges and universities provide funding for support programs that help low-income students adjust to college, succeed once enrolled and graduate on time.
 Grants fall into four broad categories: college access and excellence; academic achievement; artistic advancement; and local support.

 Research

-In addition to operating its scholarship and grant programs, the Cooke Foundation conducts research on outstanding students with financial need.
+In addition to operating its scholarship and grant programs, the Cooke Foundation conducts research on gifted students with financial need.

 One of the foundation's studies, issued in early 2016, is called "True Merit: Ensuring Our Brightest Students Have Access to Our Best Colleges and Universities."
 The report concluded that top colleges and universities in the United States continue to use outdated and inaccurate measures of student ability to deny admission to many outstanding low-income students.
 The study found that 3 percent of students at the most selective schools come from the 25 percent of families with the lowest incomes.
-In sharp contrast, 72 percent of students at the top schools come from the wealthiest 25 percent of the U.S. population.
-The "True Merit" report calls for colleges to change their admissions practices so that academically qualified low-income students have a fair chance at being admitted to top colleges and universities.
+In contrast, 72 percent of students at the top schools come from the wealthiest 25 percent of the U.S. population.

 Earlier research by the Cooke Foundation that examined the challenges faced by highly talented students with financial need includes: